Earth guardians salt spring island

 "The power of nature is awesome.
 Be kind to her!"

 The Earth Guardians Salt Spring Island (EG-SSI) crew promotes eco-literacy and environmental stewardship among kids by paying attention to Nature’s patterns and learning from Nature’s wisdom.
 By observing how Nature solves problems, we can create life sustaining systems for a healthy environment and healthy people.

-Jan Mangan and her grandkids, Galveston and Róisín, were inspired to form an Earth Guardian crew after Jan met Xiuhtezcatl and Itzcuauhtli at the Bioneers Conference in 2014.
-In 2016, Roísín and Galveston had the opportunity to hang out with Xiuhtezcatl, Itzcuauhtli and their sister Tonantzin as well as with the EGNY crew at the Bioneers conference; where Jan and Galveston got to perform at the poetry slam.
+Jan and Arty Mangan, and their grandkids, Galveston and Róisín, were inspired to form an Earth Guardian crew after Jan met Xiuhtezcatl and Itzcuauhtli at the Bioneers Conference in 2014.
+In 2016, Roísín and Galveston had the opportunity to hang out with Xiuhtezcatl, Itzcuauhtli and their sister Tonantzin as well as with the EGNY crew at the Bioneers conference, where Jan & Galveston, accompanied by violinist extraordinaire, Richard Vagner, performed at the poetry slam hosted by Xiuhtezcatl.